 Read more about specific projects in the highlights section here.

-We are grateful to our sponsor, the National Science Foundation, for supporting our research.
+We are grateful to our sponsors, the National Science Foundation and Department of Energy, for supporting our research.